yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 > > 1.
 The first amlicon has a length of 93 bases, the second 142 bases and the third is 77 bases long, as you can see in the file *"qPCR amplicon details"*.
 > > 2. varVAMP shows all primer pairs that fulfill the specified conditions like threshold or amplicon length.
 In our case 3 primer pairs fulfill all conditions.
 > > 3.
 The penalty score of the amplicons is a simple addition of the 3 penalty scores of the corresponding primers and the probe.
 For these applies the lower the value of the penalty score the better.
 Therefore regarding the penalty score the amplicon 0 starting at position 1743 has the lowest value with 6.7 and should be used.
 But it is also useful to have a closer look at the file *"primer details"* to compare the number of ambiguous nucleotides and the individual penalty scores especially for the probes.
 > > 4.
-The solution lies in the per default contributed log file.
+The solution lies in the per default contributed *"Analysis Log"* file.
 It contains the parameter configuration of your latest varVAMP run.
 If you save and use the values of the threshold and n_ambig for further runs, varVAMP will not start it's automatic calculation of these and thus results in lower computing time and higher reproducibility.
 > {: .solution}
 >
 {: .question}